Syedmashaf-14/Pacman_Game/README.md

 ## Tech Stack Used
 C++ – Core game logic and object-oriented programming.
 Visual Studio – Development environment.
-File Handling – Used to store maze configurations and game progress.

 ## Prerequisites
 Visual Studio 2019 or later